Payne-in-Bahrain/u2_lessons_express_consuming_apis/README.md

 </html>
 ```

 Now it's your turn.
-Let's update our route to render the index, instead of responding with json.
-Make sure to pass the catFacts variable to the template using the locals object as the second argument of the render function.
+Let's update our route to render the index.ejs, instead of responding with json.
+Make sure to pass the catFacts variable to the template using the context object as the second argument of the render function.

 Awesome!
 If you navigate back to `localhost:3000` you should see a list of... `[object Object]`.